TERMS & CONDITIONS

 - Approval will be cancelled for any breaches of the Code of Practice or these Terms and Conditions.
 In the event of cancellation, for any reason, the person concerned will have no rights to operate as an approved Holidays4Dogs carer and must immediately return their approval certificate and company documentation.
 Failure to comply or any active attempt following to ‘poach’ existing Holidays4Dogs clients will be met with legal action.
 As a Carer with Holidays4Dogs, you contractually agree that the first and all future bookings with a client from Holidays4Dogs will be booked via our site or via our office.
 If you book with any client outside of Holidays4Dogs you have to pay an introduction fee of £200 per client payable to Holidays4Dogs.

 - The attention of Approved Holidays4Dogs Carers is drawn to the terms of the Animal Boarding Establishments Act 1963.

 - “Holidays4Dogs” is the Trading Name of Holidays4Dogs Ltd and Holidays4Dogs franchising Ltd.

 Terms of Insurance

 Holidays4Dogs Carers are insured through the Holidays4Dogs franchise business owner for caring for owner’s dogs within their own Holidays4Dogs approved home whilst adhering to all the Holidays4Dogs carers code of practice, terms and conditions.
-This includes public liability, care custody and control extension and professional indemnity.
+This includes public liability, care custody and control and non-negligent cover.
 Personal home insurance or pet damage is not included.
 Holidays4Dogs cannot be held responsible for any injury to the carer or anyone in the home caused by any guest dog.
 Any claims are to be made through the Holidays4Dogs franchise owner.